breard-r/acmed/CONTRIBUTING.md

 Since the author is not a native English speaker, some of the texts used in this project should be fixed.

+## Package it for your favorite system

+A great way to contribute to the project is to package it.
+You can check the packages status on [Repology](https://repology.org/project/acmed/versions).

 ## Work on dependencies

 ### rust-openssl